genGit963/Local_Storage_Manager/CONTRIBUTING.md

 ## Code of Conduct

-We expect all contributors to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
+I expect all contributors to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please read it before contributing to ensure a welcoming environment for everyone.

 ## Issues